cJoshLo/Train-Reporter/README.md

 Version 0.0.3: Application can now determine if the Alerts on the webpage are new from the last time the application was run.

 Version 0.0.4: Application can now send out text messages with the new Alerts

+Version 1.0.0: Application is complete, once started will search for new E lin alerts every 8 hours and send messages for the new alerts